tchoi8/teachingasart2018/assignments/2_Curriculum/kathy_wu.md

 I wonder what it would take for the majority of people to feel intrinsically motivated to lift each other up.

 Once in college, I took a neuroscience class, where our professor designed a midterm exam so that everybody got a single, collective grade.

 In that one hour, the class dynamic was amazing; everybody became a teacher and a student; there was a collective sense of responsibility towards one another, where people pulled each other up, and didn’t want to let one another down.

+Another time I can think of: this past summer, volunteering in rural Cambodia, where everyday, the volunteers would clean the common space, cook food for each other, wash the dishes.
+We lived with farm animals, collected rainwater to survive.
+I felt a real sense of accountability to the people around me; there was mutual care and struggle.
 ￼
 [](https://github.com/kathymakes/teachingasart2018/blob/master/assignments/2_Curriculum/kathy_wu_1.jpg)